Written by Sean Marchese, MS, RN | Scientifically Reviewed By Arti Shukla, Ph.D. | Edited By Fran Mannino | Last Update: November 21, 2024

 Diagnosing Mesothelioma and Asbestosis

 The first step in diagnosing both diseases is talking with a primary care physician about respiratory changes or other health issues.
-A doctor will order a chest X-ray or CT scan to determine if there are visual abnormalities in the lungs, according to a 2021 review by the U.S. National Library of Medicine.
+A doctor will order a chest X-ray or CT scan to determine if there are visual abnormalities in the lungs.
+This is according to a 2021 review by the U.S. National Library of Medicine.

-• Bronchoscopy: A doctor inserts a small camera attached to a thin, flexible tube through the nose or mouth into the breathing passages to visualize tissue and retrieve a sample.
+• Bronchoscopy: A doctor inserts a small camera on a thin, flexible tube through the nose or mouth into the breathing passages.
+This lets them see the tissue and retrieve a sample.

-• Needle Biopsy: Often used with guided imagery, a doctor uses a needle to remove liquid containing a sample of cells for pathological identification.
+• Needle Biopsy: A doctor uses a needle to remove liquid containing a sample of cells for identification.
+Guided imagery helps select tissue samples.

-• Thoracoscopic Surgery: Thoracoscopy is a more invasive approach that allows surgeons to remove a core sample of tissue and offers the best method of cell identification.
+• Thoracoscopic Surgery: Thoracoscopy is a more invasive approach that allows surgeons to remove a core sample of tissue.
+It offers the best method of cell identification.

-These procedures may also help physicians identify signs of pleural thickening or pleural effusion, which could lead to a diagnostic confirmation.
+These procedures may also help physicians identify signs of pleural thickening or pleural effusion.
 In most cases, doctors do not rule out cancer until a biopsy is returned negative.

 Dr. Jacques Fontaine and Dr. Andrea Wolf